kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

    version: v1 # version of the resource
    # group is elided in the ConfigMap example, since it has a blank group in the OpenAPI spec.
    resource: configmaps
-   fieldPath: data/foo
+   fieldPath: data.foo
 ```

-The fieldPath should point to a single value, and use JSON Pointer syntax to specify the desired field, from the root of the object.
+The fieldPath should point to a single value, and use [the recommended field selector notation](#selecting-fields) to denote the field path.

-#### Controller behavior
+##### Controller behavior

 In this scenario, all required attributes are required, so the operator may query the API directly.